 What you bring to the table, sexually, matters.

 In fact, it is life-changing.
-What job opportunities you get, whom you end up with as a partner, the chances your children will have — it all depends on your sexual market value.
+What jobs you get, whom you end up with as a partner, the opportunities your children will have — it all depends on your sexual market value.

 Learn why SMV is rooted in evolutionary fitness, how it plays out in different phases of your life, and what you can do to improve yours.